ObolNetwork/charon/README.md

  - a new Ethereum hardfork
  - modifications to the internal P2P network or consensus mechanism requiring deep changes to the codebase

-The `charon dkg` subcommand **is excluded** from this node: all peers should use the same version of Charon for the DKG process.
+The `charon dkg` subcommand **is more restrictive** than this general compatibility promise; all peers should use matching`MAJOR` and`MINOR` versions of Charon for the DKG process, patch versions may differ though it is recommended to use the latest patch of any version.